 You never want to let a potentially harmful situation get worse.
-That being said, the majority of the time, the little hiccups and discomforts experienced here and there are completely normal and are rarely a cause for concern.
+Most of the time, the little hiccups and discomforts experienced here and there are completely normal and are rarely a cause for concern.

-Bleeding.
 This is one of the scariest things a woman can experience during pregnancy.
-In fact, from the minute a woman finds out she’s pregnant, any hint of moisture in the nether-regions can send her high tailing it to the bathroom for a panty check.
-The good news about bleeding is that it’s pretty darn common in small doses.
+In fact, from the minute a woman finds out she’s pregnant, any sign of blood can be frightening.
+The good news about bleeding is that it’s fairly common in small doses.
 As many as 40% of women experience minimal vaginal bleeding during their first trimester.
 This can happen for a variety of reasons including implantation, sexual intercourse, an internal exam by a doctor or midwife and hormonal changes.